ADFG-DSF/culvert_stability/README.md

 multiple regression models, since so far the variables had only been plotted one at a time.

-  For the top models for each Vscore (directional), plots were produced for each variable in turn, but overlayed with MLR effects plots.
+  For the top models for each V score (directional), plots were produced for each variable in turn, but overlayed with MLR effects plots.
 In many cases, the data plot indicated no evidence of relationship (and p-values are taken from this) but the MLR effects are present and evident by the effects plots.